latex3/tagging-project/documentation/wtpdf/fulldoc.md

 ###  Foxit/NVDA reading PDF tagged by Acrobat Pro auto-tagging (Windows version)

-This is the untagged PDF this time given to Acrobat Pro on Windows (i.e., same software but on a different platform) and asked the software to auto-tag it.
+This is the untagged PDF this time given to Acrobat Pro on Windows (i.e., same software but on a different platform) to auto-tag it.
 The resulting PDF is then read by Foxit/NVDA.
 A similar readout is produced when passing it to Acrobat Reader/NVDA.

 {% include youtube.html id="7OeeU5Qmy1o" width="medium" comment="t4-autotagged UF foxit"%}

 #### Observations

- - The LaTeX logo is read as _"L A T E EX"
+ - The LaTeX logo is read as _"L A T E EX"_
  - The last line of the TOC is misinterpreted as a heading level 5 (different heuristic result compared to the MacOS version)
  - Hyphenated words such as mathemat-ics are not rejoined correctly, e.g., read as _"mathemat I C S"_ (this is a reader issue which we expect to be resolved soon)
  - "link" announcement for footnote appears in a random place in the same line (two words earlier) and the footnote number is read as normal text (does not happen with the MacOS version)